progvar/Schoolie/README.md

-Schoolie is a lightweight school management system built with the MEAN stack.
+Schoolie is a lightweight school management system built using the MEAN stack.